jromania-sykes/cleaning_data_course_project/CodeBook.md

 - Y_train - Activity mapping for the data in X_train.
 subject_train - Mapping of the subject that was performing the activity for the measurement in X_train.

-###Alogorithm
+###Algorithms

-The following steps are performed by get_tidy_wearables data function in the run_analysis.R.
+The following steps are performed by **get_tidy_wearables** data function in the run_analysis.R.

+####get_tidy_wearables
+Transform the source tables into a tidy data set as defined by

+Merge the training and the test sets to create one data set.
+Extract only the measurements on the mean and standard deviation for each measurement.
+Use descriptive activity names to name the activities in the data set Labels the data set with descriptive variable names.

+####method
 - load global tables : activity_labels, features,
 - load 'train' and 'test' data sets.
 X_test, Y_test, X_train, Y_train
 - set column names for X_train and X_test to for the 561 measurements included in each sample (i.e.  Column names)